ordovicia/citations/README.md

     scholar [FLAGS] [OPTIONS]

 FLAGS:
-    -t, --title-only    Search only papers which contain specified words in their title --json          Output in JSON format
+    -t, --title-only    Search only papers which contain specified words in their title (default = false) --json          Output in JSON format
     -h, --help          Prints help information
     -V, --version       Prints version information

 OPTIONS:
-    -c, --count <count>         Maximum number of search results -w, --words <words>         Search papers with these words -p, --phrase <phrase>       Search papers with this exact phrase -a, --authors <authors>     Search papers with these authors --cluster-id <id>       Search a paper with this cluster ID --search-html <file>    Scrape this HTML file as a search results page (possibly useful only when debugging) --cite-html <file>      Scrape this HTML file as a citers list page (possibly useful only when debugging)
+    -c, --count <count>              Maximum number of search results (default = 5) -w, --words <words>              Search papers with these words -p, --phrase <phrase>            Search papers with this exact phrase -a, --authors <authors>          Search papers with these authors --cluster-id <cluster-id>    Search a paper with this cluster ID --search-html <file>         Scrape this HTML file as a search results page (possibly useful only when debugging)
+        --cite-html <file>           Scrape this HTML file as a citers list page (possibly useful only when debugging)
 ```

 ## Note